 Screen Tearing

-This issue is a perfect example of how a lack of synchronization during technological advancement doesn’t always work out.
+This problem is a superb illustration of how a lack of synchronization during technological advancement doesn’t always thrive.

-During the mid-to-late 2000s, the capabilities of GPUs grew exponentially, which caused a domino effect in the PC world.
+During the mid-to-late 2000s, the abilities of GPUs expanded swiftly, which caused a domino effect in the PC world.

-Game graphics evolved from the 8-bit style of the 80s (which was by necessity more than choice) to almost hyper-realistic visuals starting with the seventh generation of video game consoles.
-With each new generation of consoles, there was an obvious leap in graphical quality.
+Game graphics evolved from the 8-bit style of the 80s (which was by necessity more than choice) to nearly photorealistic visuals starting with the seventh generation of video game consoles.
+With each fresh generation of consoles, there was a significant jump in graphical quality.

-Unlike the clearly defined evolution of consoles, the development of PC technology was constant, and people pushed their machines to the limit.
+Unlike the clearly defined evolution of consoles, the progression of PC technology was ongoing, and people pushed their machines to the limit.
 This is where things quickly came to a head.

-The leading GPUs of the period rushed to evolve to a level where they could produce high-quality images at an ever-faster rate.
+The leading GPUs of the period rushed to evolve to a level where they could produce excellent images at an ever-faster rate.
 The development of display technology was unable to keep up.

 Screen Tearing